Russia restores visa-free access for Georgians, lifts flight ban | Business

 - Russian Federation

-Tbilisi's stance has strained relations with the European Union, even as it earned praise from its old foe Russia, which referred to Georgia's position on the war as "balanced" and had repeatedly offered to restore direct flights.
-In March, amid large protests, Georgia's government abandoned efforts to pass a draft law regulating so-called "foreign agents".
+Georgia's stance on the war has earned praise from Moscow, which described it as "balanced", but has strained relations with the European Union, which many Georgians would like their country to join.
+In March, amid large street protests, Georgia's government abandoned efforts to pass a draft law regulating so-called "foreign agents".
 Critics said the bill was modelled on a Russian law they say was used to undermine civil society there, and that it is symbolic of an authoritarian shift in Georgia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)